 The relationships between humanity, its environment and the Earth are considered as interlinked parts of the Earth System.
 Although Earth System Science (ESS) is a relatively new field studying the interactions among atmosphere, hydrosphere, solid earth, snow/ice, biosphere and human activity - it has provided the Earth and Environmental sciences with a powerful conceptual framework to carry out scientific research that is scientifically exciting and socially relevant.

-To honour the scientific contribution Nordenskiöld had made, the high-profile session of the ESS seminar series was named after him.
+To honour the scientific contribution of Otto Nordenskjöld (1869-1928) - the Swedish polar researcher and Professor in Geography - the high-profile session of the ESS seminar series is named after him.

 L. Ruby Leung: "Global Warming and Extreme Events"